Decomposition Theory Meets Reliability Analysis: Processing of Computation-Intensive Dependent Tasks over Vehicular Clouds with Dynamic Resources: Reliability Analysis via Event Stochastic Algebra and Decomposition Theorem

 \subsection{Decomposition Theorem}

 In this section we propose the \textit{decomposition theorem (DT)} based on the notations of EDV and EDL developed in Sec.~\ref{RACSE}.
-Specifically, DT enables us to disentangle I-SMP to a decomposed SMP model (D-SMP).
-The key advantage of D-SMP in comparison to I-SMP is that D-SMP is time-homogeneous.
-We first present following definition. \begin{definition}[Order of Recruiter] For $0{\le} i{\le} n$, let { $\dot{C}^{(i)}$} denote the list of all $i$ recruiter vehicles in state $S_{i}\in\mathcal{S}$, defined in Sec.~\ref{BSMPR2n}.
-Further, let EDV $V_{\ell}$ be residual recruitment time of vehicle $C_{\ell}\in \mathcal{C}_{\mathcal{H}_{i}}$.
-The order of recruiter $C_{\ell}$, shown by $O(C_{\ell})$, is defined as follows:
+Specifically, DT enables us to disentangle $\beta$-SMP to a decomposed SMP model (D-SMP).
+The key advantage of D-SMP compared to $\beta$-SMP is that, in D-SMP, calculating transition probabilities and expected sojourn time of the process in each state are much more straightforward.
+We first present the following definition. \begin{definition}[Order of Recruiter] For $0{\le} i{\le} n$, let { $\dot{\mathcal{C}}_{i}$} denote the list of all $i$ recruiter vehicles in state $S_{i}\in\mathcal{S}$, defined in Sec.~\ref{BSMPR2n}.
+Further, let EDV $V_{j}$ be residual recruitment time of vehicle $C_{j}\in \dot{\mathcal{C}}_{i}$.
+The order of recruiter $C_{\ell}\in \dot{\mathcal{C}}_{i}$, shown by $O(C_{\ell})$, is defined as follows: